hassaan4584/Swiftjective-C/_posts/2018-11-03-supporting-external-displays.md

 If we are to believe that no one single act is executed without astute purpose from Apple, we then must pay attention to the once puzzling introduction to WWDC 18's session, ["Adding Delight to your iOS App"](https://developer.apple.com/videos/play/wwdc2018/233/), which began covering supporting external displays.
 Why spend time going over an API that hasn't seen significant changes circa 2011?

 It seemed like the session was being conducted by a preacher with no pulpit.
-However, with the recently announced iPad Pro sporting USB-C and Thunderbolt 3 capabilities, the missing context is now present.
+However, with the recently announced iPad Pro sporting USB-C 3.1 capabilities, the missing context is now present.
 Today, let's talk about supporting external displays in our iOS apps.

 ### Window Quotes